accoffin12/streaming-04-bonus-ACoffin/README.md

         print("Website Opened")
         logger.info("Website Opened")
 ```
-Next we had to read from the CSV file, this independetly was not a challenge, it was the integration of developing the message that can create some confusion.
-In order to get the function to execute when desired, the block had to be added within the fucntion `send_message`.
+Next, we had to read from the CSV file, this independently was not a challenge, it was the integration of developing the message that created some confusion.
+To get the function to execute when desired, the block had to be added within the function `send_message`.
 Once the Connection was established using the Pika Library, the read element had to be nested under the `queue_declare` for each queue.

 ```